There are 3 main types of surface used on New Zealand’s roads and highways:

 Because the surface of the road is loose, your motorcycle will handle differently than when on a sealed road.

-You will also need to take extra care in dry weather, as your visibility may be reduced by dust that will be thrown up by any vehicles in front of you.
+You'll also need to take extra care in dry weather, as your visibility may be reduced by dust thrown up by any vehicles in front of you.
 Always increase your following distance to stay back from the dust cloud.

 Riding on slippery surfaces can be dangerous because: